 When selecting an insurance valuer every three years, price is naturally a key deciding factor for sectional title trustees.
 But, what about accuracy and track record?

-The unfortunate reality is that an insurance valuation is susceptible to human error as it relies on the valuer’s personal experience and judgment.
+The unfortunate reality is that an insurance valuation is susceptible to human error as it relies on the valuer’s personal experience and judgement.

 How to screen an insurance valuer